MartinThoma/MartinThoma.github.io/_posts/2015-03-24-dreamspark-sdm-odysee.md

 ## Installing Windows 7

-I fortunately had a Windows 7 DVD lying around.
+12:50 I fortunately had a Windows 7 DVD lying around.
 Installing it will probably take another 2 hours or so...

+13:23 - *argh* ...
+I just found another reason to hate Windows.
+I've just installed Windows 7.
+Cable-based network does not work out of the box.
+I have to install drivers from http://www.helpjet.net/files-Acer-TravelMate-5735Z.html#ANetwork

 ## Related